ConnectAI-E/AutoGPT-Next-Web/README.md

 ## Features

-- Free one-click deployment with Vercel in 1 minute
+1. Free one-click deployment with Vercel in 1 minute
+2. Improved local support: After typing in Chinese, the content will be displayed in Chinese instead of English
-- UI designed to match AgentGPT, responsive design, and support for dark mode
+3. UI designed to match AgentGPT, responsive design, and support for dark mode
-- Extremely fast first screen loading speed
-- Have your own domain?
-Even better, after binding, you can quickly access it anywhere without barriers.
+4. Have your own domain?
+Even better, after binding, you can quickly access it anywhere without barriers
+5. Support access code control, only you or trusted individuals can use the website

+## Roadmap

+1. Add support for Docker and Docker Compose
+2. Add support for Endpoint URL
+3. Add support for Azure OpenAI API
+4. Optimize the display of running results for easier viewing
+5. Add support for WeChat login

+## FAQ

+Q: What is the difference between this project and AgentGPT?

+A: The project originated from AgentGPT.
+Our goal is to continuously provide user-friendly features, interfaces, and various deployment solutions for domestic users, helping everyone to easily build their own "AutoGPT" website.
+And the i18n ability and Vercel deployment ability in the AgentGPT project also come from our contributions.

+## Docker Deployment

 ### Docker Setup